 Gordon gives a very brief run through of the feature on our recent Working From Home video series.
 The example he uses is particularly pertinent.
 When working from home sometimes it’s just easier to talk to someone about an instant problem you face, as opposed to messaging on Google Chat or emailing.
 With Chat and Meet’s deep integration, it’s not only possible, but the default action.

 Google Meet’s Security

 Any post about Google Meet worth its salt has to make mention of its robust security.
-Whilst the tool has so many great usability features as well as deep integration with other G Suite tools, it’s incredibly secure.
+Whilst the tool has so many great usability features as well as deep integration with other Workspace tools, it’s incredibly secure.
 Here are 5 key security features – and I must stress there’s many more.

 1. No plugin or software is required to be installed when using a web browser.

 2. Meeting URLs are 10 characters long, with 25 characters in the set – making it challenging to brute force attack.

 3. End-to-end encryption and therefore no security loop holes.